 Full removal has advantages over partial removal.
 Once the pool is fully removed, the space can be used without restriction.
 It is safe enough to build a new structure on it.
 The ground will have fewer issues with sinking because the compacting process will be simpler.
 No buried chunks of debris will remain to create underground cavities.

-Best Ideas for Your New Yard Space
+Post-Pool Removal Ideas for Your New Yard Space

 You will need a professional inground pool removal service to remove the pool, but some of the surface landscaping you may be able to do yourself.
 Now that your pool is gone, you will want to use your newly acquired space.